KevinFdoBarona/KevinFdoBarona/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me with my email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I reading a lot
+- ⚡ Fun fact: I read a lot

 <!---
 KevinFdoBarona/KevinFdoBarona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.